New York mobster Charles ‘Lucky’ Luciano earned his nickname through a life spent narrowly escaping the clutches of his many, many enemies.

 “He’s not walking yet and won’t be doing that for a while,” Villa physio Jim Walker told Sky at the time.
 “The leg should have healed by the time pre-season training comes around next year and hopefully, he’ll be ready to join in with us.”

-Out for the rest of the campaign, Nilis wasn’t the only one that was suffering: a cruciate anterior ligament injury, suffered just days before his proposed move to Manchester United, had seen Van Nistelrooy sidelined and still with Eindhoven.
+Out for the rest of the campaign, Nilis wasn’t the only one that was suffering: a cruciate anterior ligament injury, suffered just days before his proposed move to Manchester United, had seen Van Nistelrooy sidelined and still with PSV.

 Complications saw Nilis contract a bone infection that, at one point, meant the Belgian was facing the very real prospect of having his leg amputated.